Restore Unity Catalog objects to recover from deletion, corruption, or to create out-of-place copies for validation.

 In the Table details section, for Destination, specify the destination workspace, catalog, schema and table.

 You can restore data to any existing workspace.
 You can specify a new or existing catalog, schema, and table.
-Specify values in the following format based on the selected restore object hierarchy:
+Use the following formats based on the object level:

 -